kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

 Eventually there will be convenient automation running the placement translator.
-In the meantime, you can run it manually: switch to the ESPW and use the edge-mc command that runs the placement translator.
+In the meantime, you can run it manually: switch to the ESPW and use the KubeStellar command that runs the placement translator.

 ```shell
 kubectl ws root:espw